Jobhdez/JSlalg/README.md

 # classesJS
-basic vector and matrix classes
+wrote some basic vector and matrix classes to write comfortably in JavaScript.

 ## Progress
 to start the project I have implemented an basic and incomplete vector class.